Karmage-Tech/Karmage-Tech.github.io/index.md

 ## Welcome to Karmage.tech
-Karmage.tech is upcoming blockchain.
+Karmage.tech is an upcoming blockchain.
 This server is a venue to help develop and promote the Karmage blockchain.

 ### Coming soon!